 3. The Cotswolds

-The Cotswolds are becoming a popular retirement destination, with growing efforts to make the area as accessible as possible for older adults..
-The idyllic setting combines its natural beauty with practical benefits, including excellent healthcare facilities, lots of leisure activities and step-free towns.
+The Cotswolds are becoming a popular retirement destination, with growing efforts to make the area as accessible as possible for older adults.
+The idyllic setting combines natural beauty with practical benefits, including excellent healthcare facilities, plenty of leisure activities, and step-free towns.

-One of the main draws of The Cotswolds for older adults is how accessible it is.
-Its scenic walks are not only beautiful, but also well-maintained with minimal inclines – perfect no matter your mobility level.
+One of the main draws of The Cotswolds for older adults is its accessibility.
+Its scenic walks are not only beautiful but also well-maintained, with minimal inclines.
+Perfect for all mobility levels.

-Once you’ve taken in the breath taking views The Cotswolds have to offer, relax in the strong community spirit by visiting a local cafe or special interest club.
-You may even find a sense of belonging strong enough to encourage a move to a local village!
+Once you’ve taken in the breathtaking views The Cotswolds have to offer, relax in the strong community spirit by visiting a local cafe or special interest club.
+You may even find a sense of belonging so strong that it leads you to move to a local village.

 4. Bournemouth